 What Is on the Garlic Burger at Steak and Shake?

-American cheeseburger seasoning such as garlic butter and garlic salt are on the garlic burger at Steak ‘n Shake.
+American cheeseburger seasoning, such as garlic butter and garlic salt, is on the garlic burger at Steak and Shake.

 Steak ‘N Shake Garlic Steakburger Recipe: Final Thoughts